-Granulomatosis with polyangiitis (GPA), formerly known as Wegener granulomatosis, is a rare, autoimmune disease that involves inflammation of blood vessels (vasculitis), commonly affecting the eyes and skin.
+Granulomatosis with polyangiitis (GPA) is a rare autoimmune disease that involves inflammation of blood vessels (vasculitis), commonly affecting the eyes and skin.
 Symptoms may include fatigue, weight loss, fevers, shortness of breath, bloody sputum, joint pains and sinus inflammation.

 Possible joint pain and episcleritis (inflammation of the eye) caused by Wegener granulomatosis can resemble rheumatoid arthritis and rheumatoid vasculitis, respectively.

 Autoimmune hepatitis (AiH)